 The SSA requires a thorough medical evaluation to determine whether or not an HIV positive patient is disabled.
 This includes a definitive diagnosis along with signs, symptoms, and lab findings.
 They also want to know how your HIV diagnosis affects your ability to work.
 Health professionals should review Providing Medical Evidence for Individuals with Human Immunodeficiency Virus (HIV) Infection for health professionals who submit these records to the SSA.
 It details what is required to receive benefits.

 Schedule a Free Review With One of Our Local Disability Advocates

 Still, have questions?
 HIV is a disease that varies widely from individual to individual.
 The symptoms and signs may be debilitating for one and not be present for another.
 And because of the medications HIV requires, working can be nearly impossible for some.
-An experienced disability attorney or advocate near you can help you determine which program(s) you may qualify for.
-Having an attorney file your paperwork makes you 2x more likely to win benefits the first time you apply.
+An experienced Social Security attorney near you can help you determine which program(s) you may qualify for.
+Having an attorney file your paperwork makes you 3x more likely to win benefits the first time you apply.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now: